top of page

 Tips For Personal Stylists and Image Consultants

-Remind clients that looking confident often starts with feeling physically comfortable in their outfit.
+Remind clients that looking confident often starts with feeling physically comfortable in their outfits.

-Emphasize the importance of adhering to the specified dress code out of respect for the couple's vision.
+Adhering to the specified dress code is essential out of respect for the couple's vision.

-Help clients select fabrics that are appropriate for the climate.
-Think breathable cotton or chiffon for summer, and velvet or satin for winter.
+Help clients choose fabrics appropriate for the climate.
+Breathable cotton or chiffon works well for summer, while velvet or satin is ideal for winter.

-Always consider if the couple’s culture has particular customs around attire.
+Always consider if the couple's culture has specific customs around attire.

 Common Questions About What To Wear To A Wedding